sliderSun/pynlp/qaPairsRelationClassification/README.md

 This repository can be used in other datasets(text pairs similarity classification) by two ways:
 1. Modify your datasets into the same format of the sample.
-2. Modify the data preprocess code in `data_helpers.py`.

 Anyway, it should depends on what your data and task are.